A (Short) Hurtigruten Voyage: From Port to Port

 I chose to travel on MS Kong Harald.
 Due to reduced numbers of departures a week, COVID related, I had two ships to choose from.
 I chose the one with the nicest looking Arctic Superior cabins 😀 The rest of the facilities looked pretty much the same on both vessels.
 Panorama deck with bar, restaurants, both à la carte and for full board passengers, shop, cafe, and outdoor jacuzzis.
 With the very low numbers of passengers on this sailing, there was plenty of room to spread out.
 I’d say we were 10 for breakfast… I overheard the staff saying it was so much fun to have this many guests onboard.
 The coronavirus is taking its toll on tourism…

 After leaving Bodø, and crossing Vestfjorden, which wasn’t acting up too badly, just a little bit of swaying, we arrived in Stamsund.
 Having 30 minutes only to spend, I didn’t expect to see much, but I didn’t expect to see this little either 😀 When I got off the ship, I realised it was too dark to find my bearings, so not wanting to get lost, in what I assume is a small village, I opted out exploring.
 Instead a short walk on the dock, spotting a beacon and a street art piece by Ståle Gerhardsen.
-Worth noting, Vestfjorden can be quite bad, so prepare…
+Worth noting, Vestfjorden can be quite rough, so if you are pone to sea sickness, and the weather is acting up, pop a pill 🙂

 Less than 2 hours later, we stopped in Svolvær, the last port in Lofoten.
 With 1 hour at my disposal, I figured I’d get to cover a little.
 Surprise!
 I got to cover a lot.
 The town is so small.
 I’ve been here once before, as a kid on summer camp, and I remembered a big place 😀 We arrived pretty late in the evening, but I didn’t think it would be this quiet.
 Spotted one person only in a restaurant.
 COVID might be to blame.